- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 Job market in Berlin

-For many expats, finding work in Berlin is difficult.
+For many expats, finding work in Berlin can be quite difficult.
 Year upon year, Germany's capital claims the highest unemployment rate of any city in the country.
 Previously a divided city, for many years Berlin was forced to put economic growth on hold in order to rehabilitate or eradicate inefficient East German businesses, and to integrate the separate infrastructures of the formerly spliced metropolis.

 Despite Berlin's relatively high rates of poverty and unemployment, it ranks near the top of German cities when it comes to job creation.
-Thus, those with the skills and the drive have the potential to find a professional niche for themselves.
+Those with the right skills and the drive have the potential to find a professional niche for themselves.

 Expats who prefer a more formal career path should look into one of the many internet and media start-ups that have popped up in Berlin.
 The city has also taken steps to establish itself as a global competitor poised to attract high-tech, modern service companies and those in the processing industry.

-And, with dozens of universities, colleges and polytechnics, as well as over 200 research institutes, Berlin also boasts job opportunities in research and development.
+And, with dozens of universities, colleges and polytechnics, and more than 200 research institutes, Berlin has no shortage of job opportunities in research and development.

 As a final alternative, English-speaking expats should consider teaching English or working part-time in the tourism and hospitality service industries, the city's largest source of employment.
 These professions pay little, but are often easier to come by than freelance work or a position in a more formal sector.